 Meticulous oral hygiene is essential.
-People should brush and floss regularly (including just before bedtime) and use fluoride rinses or gels daily.
-Newer toothpastes with added calcium and phosphorous also may help prevent cavities.
+People should brush (using a commercial or prescription fluoride toothpaste) and floss regularly (including just before bedtime) and use fluoride rinses or gels daily.
+Newer toothpastes with added calcium and phosphates also may help prevent cavities.
 People should see their dentist more often for preventive dental care and plaque removal.
-The most effective way to prevent cavities is to use custom-fitted mouth guards for at-home fluoride application.
+The most effective way to prevent cavities is to use custom-fitted mouth trays filled with prescription toothpaste for at-home fluoride application, especially at night.
+People may prefer to apply prescription fluoride toothpaste to the teeth without using a tray.
 In addition, a dentist can apply a sodium fluoride varnish 2 to 4 times per year.

 People should avoid sugary or acidic foods and beverages and any irritating foods that are dry, spicy, or excessively hot or cold.
 People should especially avoid sugar near bedtime.

-Drugs are the most common cause, but systemic diseases (most commonly Sjögren syndrome or HIV infection) and radiation therapy can also cause dry mouth.
+Drugs are the most common cause, but some diseases (most commonly Sjögren syndrome or HIV infection) and radiation therapy can also cause dry mouth.

 Saliva flow can be increased by chewing gum that contains xylitol or sucking on sugarless candy, by taking certain drugs, and by using artificial saliva replacement.

-Because people with dry mouth are at high risk of tooth decay, meticulous oral hygiene, additional preventive measures at home, and dentist-applied fluorides are essential.
+Because people with dry mouth are at high risk of tooth decay, meticulous oral hygiene, additional preventive measures at home (including daily use of over-the-counter fluoride rinses or dentist-prescribed fluoride toothpaste), and dentist-applied fluoride are essential.